-How to Cash a Paycheck Without a Bank Account
+Where to Cash a Payroll Check Without a Bank Account

-Seven percent of Americans don't have a bank account, according to a 2015 FDIC survey.
-If you're one of the 9 million that doesn't, there are alternatives available for cashing your paycheck.
+Six and a half percent of Americans don't have a bank account, according to a 2017 FDIC survey.
+If you're one of the 8.4 million households without a bank account, there are alternatives available for cashing your paycheck.
 Most of these options have associated costs that exceed the charges of some banks, so it is worth considering the feasibility of opening a bank account first.

-For example, Key Bank offers a "hassle-free checking account" with a minimum deposit of $10.
-After the first 30 days as an account holder, you can deposit a check and have access to your funds with only a one day hold.
+You can even get a checking account without the checks.
+For example, Key Bank offers an "hassle-free checkless account" with a minimum deposit of $10 and no monthly fees.
+After the first 30 days as an account holder, you can deposit a check and have access to your funds with only a one-day hold.
 If you have an equivalent balance in your account, then you can cash the check immediately.
-Key Bank can you a debit card associated with the account that is accepted virtually everywhere as good as cash and will be insured against loss.
+Key Bank can issue you a debit card associated with the account that is accepted virtually everywhere, as good as cash, and will be insured against loss.

-A bank account will enable you to opt for direct deposit by your employer or government agencies like the IRS and Social Security.
-The money can then be spent on your debit card without the bother of a visit to a bank or check-cashing entity.
+A bank account will enable you to opt for direct deposit by your employer or government agencies like the Internal Revenue Service and Social Security.
+The money can then be spent with your debit card without the bother of a visit to a bank or check-cashing entity.